Driving and rest times for bus drivers

 Tips for complying with driving and rest times for bus drivers

-There are a few tried-and-tested strategies to ensure that driving and rest periods for bus drivers can be optimally used and complied with:
+There are a few tried-and-tested strategies to ensure that driving and rest times for bus drivers can be optimally used and complied with:

 Careful route planning helps to avoid unnecessary time pressure and to allow sufficient time for breaks.
 Technical aids such as cell phone apps, especially for driving and rest times, can help with this.